Updated July 7, 2023

 - Beneficiary: The firm that receives the payment is known as the beneficiary.
 Usually, a seller or exporter requests a letter of credit from the applicant.

-- Issuing Bank: The bank that issues the letter of credit at the applicant’s request is known as the issuing bank.
+- Issuing Bank: The bank that issues the letter of credit at the applicant’s request is the issuing bank.
 It is usually located in the applicant’s home country.

 - Negotiating bank: The negotiating bank is often located in the beneficiary’s home country.
-It is a liaison between the beneficiary and the other banks in the transaction.
+It is a transaction liaison between the beneficiary and the other banks.

-- Advising bank: The advising bank receives the letter of credit from the issuing bank and notifies the beneficiary about the same.
+- Advising bank: The advising bank receives the letter of credit from the issuing bank and notifies the beneficiary.
 In some cases, the advising and negotiating banks are the same.

 Now, let us look at the different types: